AnthonySteele/anthonysteele.github.io/AgainstAutomapper.md

 * At the edges of the app.
 I'm much happier saying "here is where we hand off the response that has been built up to the serializer" or "here is where we hand it to the DB driver" than I am saying "it disappears over here and pops up again there with a different type and some new fields".

 * It's not going to contain business logic.
 In both the JSON and SQL cases you're using a DTO that is specific to the business problem at hand. e.g. `CustomerViewModel` captures how the customer data is represented when serialized as JSON.
 You can control that to some extent with attributes, but overusing these attributes for funky serialization would be an obvious code smell.
 That logic isn't injected into the serializer.
+Instead, the "view model" class definition is used as the specification for what should be serialized.

 ## When to Use AutoMapper